dangerrangerous/dangerrangerous.github.io/_posts/2017-2-15-data-structures-suffix-tree.md

 ### Suffix links
 ![fig15](/public/Fig15.jpg){:class="img-responsive"}
 Notice the red line moving from all paths labeled 'c'.
-A pointer from a substring node with path label 'c' to another node with label c is called a suffix link.
+A pointer from a substring node with path label 'c' to another node with path label c is called a suffix link.
 If 'c' is an empty string, the suffix link from the internal node will go to root.

 Suffix links provide a shortcut to find the end of the path.
 For a more in-depth explanation, see [Ukonnen's suffix tree part 2](http://www.geeksforgeeks.org/ukkonens-suffix-tree-construction-part-2/)